Buying Health Insurance

 - What is the Advanced Premium Tax Credit and how does it work?

-Learn about this subsidy that lowers what you pay each month for your health coverage.
+Learn about the Advanced Premium Tax Credit, a subsidy that lowers what you pay each month for your health coverage.

-- Can I still buy an individual and family plan?
+- Can I buy or change a 2014 individual or family plan?

 This explains your options for shopping for and buying a new plan that will cover you and your family this year.